jawordpressorg/core-handbook/core/about/release-cycle/releasing-major-versions.md

 ## Pre Beta 1

+*   A week before Beta 1, **publish a Release Party Schedule post** that includes the planned timing of the Beta, RC, Dry Run, and Final releases along with who’s responsible for various roles for each release (e.g. Emcee, Committer, Security, Mission Control, Marketing & Communications).
+[Here is an example from the 6.7 release cycle](https://make.wordpress.org/core/2024/09/24/wordpress-6-7-release-party-schedule/).
 *   **[Compile and start to publish Dev notes](https://make.wordpress.org/core/handbook/tutorials/writing-developer-notes/)**.
 Start compiling and publishing posts that inform developers of breaking changes and major developer-focused updates of the release on [make/core using #dev-notes](https://make.wordpress.org/core/tag/dev-notes/).
 *   **About Page**.
 Start compiling noteworthy features in the release and identifying a designer who can contribute illustrations.
 Words should be complete by RC1, images can update through RC2.
 Some [in-depth information on the About Page process](https://docs.google.com/document/d/13itxtCD2jkKIMUj8anKLNMKoIWXE3dtJ6FyfkF-XN4E/edit#heading=h.1voz9urseun7) is also available as well as the [marketing communications handbook](https://make.wordpress.org/marketing/handbook/resources/marketing-communicationsrelease-cycle-guide/).
 *   **HelpHub Version Page**.
 Begin compiling noteworthy updates for designers, developers, and users. *The* [*5.2 version page*](https://wordpress.org/support/wordpress-version/version-5-2/) *can be used as an example, or reach out to the [Docs Team](https://make.wordpress.org/docs/) for help.*